Three Laws of Robotics: History

 Asimov believed that, ideally, humans would also follow the Laws:

 I have my answer ready whenever someone asks me if I think that my Three Laws of Robotics will actually be used to govern the behavior of robots, once they become versatile and flexible enough to be able to choose among different courses of behavior.

 My answer is, "Yes, the Three Laws are the only way in which rational human beings can deal with robots—or with anything else."

 —But when I say that, I always remember (sadly) that human beings are not always rational.

-Asimov stated in a 1986 interview on the Manhattan public access show Conversations with Harold Hudson Channer with guest co-host Marilyn vos Savant, "It's a little humbling to think that, what is most likely to survive of everything I've said...
+In 1986, Asimov stated in an interview on the Manhattan public access show, Conversations with Harold Hudson Channer, with guest co-host Marilyn vos Savant, "It's a little humbling to think that, what is most likely to survive of everything I've said...
 After all, I've published now...
 I've published now at least 20 million words.
 I'll have to figure it out, maybe even more.
 But of all those millions of words that I've published, I am convinced that 100 years from now only 60 of them will survive.
 The 60 that make up the Three Laws of Robotics."

 Alterations

 By Asimov

 Asimov's stories test his Three Laws in a wide variety of circumstances leading to proposals and rejection of modifications.
-Science fiction scholar James Gunn writes in 1982, "The Asimov robot stories as a whole may respond best to an analysis on this basis: the ambiguity in the Three Laws and the ways in which Asimov played twenty-nine variations upon a theme".
+In 1982, science fiction scholar James Gunn wrote, "The Asimov robot stories as a whole may respond best to an analysis on this basis: the ambiguity in the Three Laws and the ways in which Asimov played twenty-nine variations upon a theme".
 While the original set of Laws provided inspirations for multiple stories, Asimov introduced modified versions from time to time.